 The Group is actively promoting energy conservation activities.

 At our domestic and overseas bases, we are continuously replacing lights with LED lighting, controlling the blinking of lights with sensors, as well as promoting the shutdown of operations in manufacturing areas during long vacation periods.
 In fiscal 2022, we implemented a range of initiatives aimed at energy saving related to air conditioners at each base and workplace, such as changing air conditioner temperature settings in manufacturing areas and reviewing operation of low-temperature rooms at research sites.
 We also conduct daily energy-conserving activities such as energy-saving campaigns at all bases to educate employees and recommend turning off lights and equipment power when not in use.

 Additionally, in collaboration with other industries, we are participating in NEDO’s “Strategic Innovation Program for Energy Conservation Technologies,” and have begun actual operation of a pharmaceutical production facility using a continuous batch production system.
 Based on the verification we have carried out to date, we anticipate that the production system we are currently developing will allow us to reduce energy consumption by 80 percent in comparison to conventional methods.

 Click here for details.

 Beginning in fiscal 2022, the Group has been working with Ono Pharmaceutical Co., Ltd., and Shionogi & Co., Ltd., in joint transport of pharmaceuticals and medical products in Japan, promoting a reduction in CO2 emissions by reducing the number of vehicles used in transport.
 Click here for details.

 Introduction of Hybrid Vehicles

-The Group is introducing hybrid vehicles and eco-driving to reduce greehnouse gas emissions from company-owned vehicles.
+The Group is shifting steadily from gasoline-powered vehicles to hybrid vehicles and promoting eco-driving to reduce greenhouse gas emissions from company-owned vehicles.

 Renewable Energy Use